andreyorst/fnl-http/README.md

 - `stop` - stops the server.
 - `close` - same as `stop`.
-- `wait` - blocks the main thread, waiting for server to finish.
+- `wait` - blocks the main thread, waiting for the server to finish.

 Additionally, the object provides the following fields: